 The sharp definition of Princess Zelda and Link - at 800x600 with Voodoo 2 - is an eye-opening sight.
 Nintendo, however, is unimpressed by UltraHLE's emu capabilities removed the downloadable file, and closed their Website.
-However, the small size of the compressed executable around 220K - had allowed hundreds of visitors to access the file.
+However, the small size of the compressed executable - around 220K - had allowed hundreds of visitors to access the file.
 Mirror sites were established with astonishing speed, while the emu code was posted to numerous Usenet newsgroups.

-Epsilon and RealityMan later issued another statement, attempting to assure readers - in particular, those working for Nintendo - that UltraHLE was not intended as an instrument for piracy Indeed, their specified reason for beginning the project was, 'to see if it could be done'.
+Epsilon and RealityMan later issued another statement, attempting to assure readers - in particular, those working for Nintendo - that UltraHLE was not intended as an instrument for piracy.
+Indeed, their specified reason for beginning the project was, 'to see if it could be done'.
 They also claimed that the project was effectively discontinued.

-Promoting piracy

-Nintendo was quick to issue a response. and is apparently examining the option of filing a lawsuit.
+Promoting piracy Nintendo was quick to issue a response, and is apparently examining the option of filling a lawsuit.
 "Emulators such as this are illegal," said NOA spokeswoman Beth Llewelyn.
 "They obviously had to circumvent our security chip.
 It promotes continued piracy."

-Coming so soon after Sony's dispute with Connectix over its Macintosh Virtual Game Station software (see E68), Nintendo's words have alarmed the emulation fraternity.
-Many retrogaming enthusiasts have been quick to damn the release of UltraHLE, claiming that it ieopardises the future of all emus.
-With the combined weight of Sony and Nintendo, there's a danger that legal precedents set by the Atari-vs-Coleco and IBM-vs-Compag cases, which effectively legitimised the emulation of computer hardware, could be overturned.
+Coming so soon after Sony's dispute with Connectix over its Macintosh Virtual Game Station

+All of these shots illustrate the power of Epsilon and RealityMan's UltraHLE.
+As detailed as the images may look, they're actually taken from the emu running at 640x480 with a simple 2Mb Voodoo 1 card software (see E68), Nintendo's words have alarmed the emulation fraternity.
+Many retrogaming enthusiasts have been quick to damn the release of UltraHLE, claiming that it jeopardises the future of all emus.
+With the combined weight of Sony and Nintendo, there's a danger that legal precedents set by the Atari-vs-Coleco and IBM-vs-Compaq cases, which effectively legitimised the emulation of computer hardware, could be overturned.
+Manageable downloads UltraHLE's creation has far darker implications than Connectix's PlayStation emulator.
+While PS games must be purchased for the Virtual Game Station, N64 ROMs are relatively manageable downloads, and therefore widely available on Usenet.
+Websites are easily located and closed by industry bodies such as the IDSA and ELSPA, but for every Homepage erased another replaces it.